NDLANO/api-documentation/ReadMe.md

 # API Documentation
-Shows documentation for apis from NDLA.
+Documentation for APIs from NDLA.

 # Prerequisites - Installing NPM and Bower
 ## Install NPM